juh2600/juh.gay/src/essays/dumb-stuff/art-ideas.md

 - ad campaign for taco bell's blahaj blast
 - tower of hanoi but the disks are cats
 - slice of life telling the story of a new datacenter technician (think Cells at Work)
+- drone in the rain with the cutest lil umbrellaaaaaa